Configuration Options

 effect: "NoSchedule"

-The example tolerations configuration specifies that the HiveMQ platform pods can only be deployed on Kubernetes nodes that have the taint my-key set.
+The example tolerations configuration specifies that the HiveMQ Platform pods can only be deployed on Kubernetes nodes that have the taint my-key set.

 Example command to set a taint for a Kubernetes worker node: